CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 <table><td><i>Address rules questions and comments via email to metwice@aol.com or via snail mail to our P.O.
 Box address.
 Look for METW discussion areas on your favorite on-line service and visit our home page on the WWW (url not available at press time).</i></td></table>

 [^bar]: This web version of the rules is not marked with bars.
 See the pdf of the _The Wizards Limited_ Rulesbook.
 [^randomvalue]: This method of obtaining a random value is not permitted in tournament play and it is not used in casual play.
-This method may be used if neither player has dice or a cell phone.
-[^spacing]: A word spacing issue was corrected.
+Instead, download a dice rolling application on your mobile device.
 [^corrupted]: Your opponent wins if your Wizard would be discarded (not just eliminated) by corruption.
 See 8 • CORRUPTION
 [^30cards]: The minimum number of hazard/resource cards was increased to 30 for tournament play.
 See the Tournament Policy
 [^fullsummary]: See the Full Player Turn Summary
 [^characters]: See sectin 5 on characters and companies
 [^playeringanddrawingcards]: See standard rules section 10 playing and drawing cards
-[^typo]: A typographical error
 [^influencefaction]: See starter section 9 on influence
 [^gundabad]: Gundabad is a ![](/assets/images/dark-domain.svg), not a ![](/assets/images/wilderness.svg).
 [^highpass]: High Pass is a ![](/assets/images/wilderness.svg), not a ![](/assets/images/dark-domain.svg)
 [^m-h-shortsummary]: Except if the new site is a haven then you draw based on the site of origin instead.
 See the [Movement/Hazard Phase](/rulesarchive/the-wizards-limited#movementhazard-phase) in the Full Turn Summary.
+[^typo]: A typographical error in the original text.